dtrckd/md2blog/md/golang.md

     go get -u <package_name>

+Updata all package

+    go get -u all

 Remove dependancie unuse

     go mod tidy

+Change the go version of a module

+    go mod edit -go=1.14
+    #or simply edit go.mod manually...

 Install a given tag (only possible with mod in v1.11)